boderg/recipe-base/README.md

 ### Acknowledgements

-🛑🛑🛑🛑🛑 START OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-Use this space to provide attribution to any supports that helped, encouraged, or supported you throughout the development stages of this project.
+- I would like to thank my Code Institute mentor, [Chris Quinn](https://github.com/10xOXR) for their support throughout the development of this project.
-A few examples have been provided below to give you some ideas.

-🛑🛑🛑🛑🛑 END OF NOTES (to be deleted) 🛑🛑🛑🛑🛑

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- I would like to thank my previous Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their encouragement to continue my journey after my one project course had finished.
+- I would like to thank [Code Institute](https://codeinstitute.net) for giving me the opportunity to complete the 4P course.
-- I would like to thank the [Code Institute](https://codeinstitute.net) tutor team for their assistance with troubleshooting and debugging some project issues.
+- I would like to thank the [Code Institute](https://codeinstitute.net) facilitator team [Amy Richardson](https://github.com/amylour) for their advice.
-- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support; it kept me going during periods of self doubt and imposter syndrome.
+- I would like to thank the [Code Institute Slack community](https://code-institute-room.slack.com) for the moral support and general information that helps with my studies.
-- I would like to thank my partner (John/Jane), for believing in me, and allowing me to make this transition into software development.
+- I would like to thank my family, for their support and understanding, for believing in me, and allowing me to make this transition into software development.
-- I would like to thank my employer, for supporting me in my career development change towards becoming a software developer.